fsahin/artist-explorer/README.md

 Running Locally
 ===============
+**Not necessary but strongly suggested:** Create a [virtualenv] (http://docs.python-guide.org/en/latest/dev/virtualenvs/) or use an existing one before installing dependencies of this project.

 Echo Nest API calls are proxied through a flask server.
 You need to start the server first.

 ```